DigitalFunk/SSHFS-Manager/README.md

 Fork of http://code.google.com/p/win-sshfs/

-Focusing on being compatible with XP and above
+Focusing on being compatible with Windows XP and above